Non-Owner Car Insurance in Texas

 Non-owner insurance is usually a good fit when you drive, but you don’t own a vehicle.

-It’s especially useful for frequent renters who want consistent liability protection without relying on rental counter add-ons each trip.
-It can also help people who occasionally borrow a friend’s or family member’s car, especially if they want extra protection beyond the owner’s limits.
+It can be useful for frequent renters who want ongoing liability protection instead of relying only on rental-counter liability options each trip.
+It can also help people who occasionally borrow a friend’s or family member’s car, especially if they want potential excess protection beyond the vehicle owner’s available limits.

-Non-owner insurance is also popular for maintaining continuous coverage.
-If you go without insurance for months, insurers can treat that as a higher risk later and charge more when you finally buy a standard policy again.
-A non-owner policy can help keep your insurance history active while you’re between vehicles.
+Non-owner insurance is also used to maintain continuous coverage.
+If you go without insurance for months, some insurers may treat the lapse as a rating or underwriting factor when you later buy a standard policy.
+A non-owner policy can help keep your insurance history active while you’re between vehicles, provided the coverage remains in force.

 It’s also a common solution for drivers who need an SR-22 but do not own a car.
 In those cases, a non-owner policy may help you meet reinstatement requirements without having to buy and insure a vehicle.